keeks-mtl/go-tennis/README.md

 ## Goal For This Project

 Go-Tennis is a place that helps facilitate a love of tennis for those in the community.
 This lesson first space, creates an environment where people can become better tennis players and cater to their needs to do so.
-First and foremost it is about teaching proper skills in tennis through lesson for all skill levels through either a pay per lesson model or subscription based model.
-In order to become better tennis players it helps having access to tennis merchandise which the community can through the shop feature.
-Another important part of becoming a better tennis player is regular practice.
-Go-Tennis allows those registered to set up matches to make sure they get their practice in and their skills up to par.
+First and foremost it is about teaching proper skills in tennis with lesson for all skill levels through a pay per lesson model.
+Also to facilitate students progressing into being better palyers, there is access to tennis merchandise through the shop feature.

 ## Table of Contents